Karamea

 Karamea is a town on the West Coast of the South Island of New Zealand.
 It is the northernmost settlement of any real size on the West Coast, and is located 96 km northeast by road from Westport.
 Apart from a narrow coastal strip, the town of Karamea and its local area are completely surrounded to the south, east and north by Kahurangi National Park.

 The town is located on the coastal plain adjacent to the Karamea River and the Ōtūmahana Estuary.
-There are two small settlements, Market Cross and Karamea, located about 1 km apart.
+The town consists of two small settlements, Market Cross and Karamea proper, located about 1 km apart.
+Up the Karamea River are the farming areas of Arapito (on the south bank) and Umere (on the north bank).

-Karamea is a gateway to the Kahurangi National Park, and a base for visitors coming to see popular local attractions such as the Ōpārara Basin, Ōpārara Arches, the Fenian Track and caves, the Big Rimu Walk and the coastal scenery north of Kōhaihai on the Heaphy Track.
+Karamea is a gateway to the Kahurangi National Park, and provides a base for visitors coming to walk or mountain bike the Heaphy Track, or see popular local attractions such as the Ōpārara Basin, Ōpārara Arches, the Fenian Track and caves, the Big Rimu Walk and the coastal scenery north of Kōhaihai on the Heaphy Track.

 Toponymy

 The name Karamea is Māori – despite local jokes suggesting it was named by an Italian for his love – and is thought to either mean "red ochre" or be a corruption of Kakara taramea, "the smell of speargrass leaves."
 The name is used for the township and also for the surrounding area.